bartekmotyl/homepanel-react/webclient/src/middleware/metNo/README.md

-This simple middleware is a sample of REST API connector i.e. connector that polls some REST API in certain time intervals and dispatch changes.
+This simple REST API connector polls met.no REST API in certain time intervals and dispatch changes.